 Subtask 1

 Subtask 1 is a multiclass multi-label classification problem.
-The official evaluation measure will be Exact Match Ratio which measure the proportion of samples where all labels are correctly predicted.
+The official evaluation measure will be Exact Match Ratio which measures the proportion of samples where all labels are correctly predicted.

 Subtask 2